zachgee/Green_Team/README.md

 ### Deliverable 1

 Topics complete:
-    - Project scope
+- Project scope : Official document with a full description about the project content.
-    - Home and Navigation
+- Home and Navigation : Layout of the Home screen including background images and animation.
+Navigation should display the two main section and the additional subdivisions.
+Logic will be available from the github repo.
-    - Database connection ready including all tables
+- Database connection ready including all tables : All the tables (datasets) will be available from the Amazon cloud database.
+Multiple user credentials will be ready for all the team members.
-    - Layout for Energy Summary and Green Development
+- Layout for Energy Summary and Green Development : First overview of the screen include the object distribution and the election of charts for the dataset.

-Date : January 23rd
+*Date : January 23rd*

 ### Deliverable 2